Jacci Gresham

-Jacci Gresham (born 1951) is the first known Black female tattoo artist in the United States.
-She is from Flint, Michigan, US.
-She has been based in New Orleans since 1976.
+Jacci Gresham (born 1951) is an American tattoo artist, and the first known Black female tattoo artist in the United States.
 Her shop, Aart Accent Tattoos & Body Piercing, is Louisiana's oldest continuous tattoo business.
 At the time of its opening, she was one of only five practicing female tattoo artists in the United States, and the only woman doing tattooing in New Orleans.
 In 2011, she was honored as a Pioneer of Female Tattoo Artists.
+She is from Flint, Michigan.
+She has been based in New Orleans since 1976.

 Early life and career

 Gresham enjoyed drawing as a child.
 In college, she studied architecture and engineering.
 After graduating, she began working for General Motors designing floor plans for car dealerships.
 At the age of 25, while working at an engineering firm, she met Ajit "Ali" Singh.
 Both later visited New Orleans in search of work, but were not successful.
 At the time, there were only two tattoo shops in New Orleans.
-Upon this discovery, Gresham and Singh then opened up what was then the third tattoo shop in New Orleans.
+Upon this discovery, Gresham and Singh then opened what was then the third tattoo shop in New Orleans.
 When they opened this shop, Gresham had no experience, and did not even have a tattoo of her own.
 Subsequently, the two existing shops have closed, making Aart Accent the oldest in New Orleans.